 All shots must be aimed and fired into the target area.
 The firing of un-aimed shots and firing from unauthorised positions is not permitted.
 Firing from the hip is expressly forbidden.
-The firing of shots at no target, e.g. fouling shots or for function testing, is permitted provided the shots are aimed into the bullet catchment area in the vicinity of the targets.
+The firing of shots at no target, e.g. fouling shots or for function testing, is permitted provided the shots are aimed into the bullet catchment area.